|

 built.
 Because of the camp's location and limited use, in

 1995 the decision was made to sell the property.
+Camp Mackenzie This was one

 of several District Camps used by the Seattle Area Council in the early